 Rolls burst open when you fry them: when you make the rolls, wrap the pancake tightly with the filling.
 The air trapped in the roll expands in the hot oil, make it burst open.

 Rolls absorb too much oil: Your oil is not hot enough.
 Take a piece of bread crumbs and put it in the oil.
 It should bubble up right away when the oil is ready.
+Also make sure to fry fish rolls in small batches.

 Sri Lankan Fish Rolls